drahnr/expander/README.md

 which provides better info to the user (that's you!) than when serializing it to file, since the provided `span` for the `syn::Error` is printed differently - being pointed to the `compile_error!` invocation in the generated file is not helpful, and `rustc` can point to the `span` instead.

+## `rustfmt`-free formatting: `pretty`

+When built with feature `pretty`, the output is formatted with `prettier-please`.
+Note that this adds additional compiletime overhead and weight to the crate as a trade off not needing any host side tooling.

+The formatting output will, for any significant amount of lines of code, differ from the output of `rustfmt`.